jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (b) in relation to income tax within the meaning of paragraph (e) of the definition of income tax in this subsection, includes an employer.

 ### 157A Application of Parts VII and IX to defaulters
-(1) A person, not being an employer, who— is liable to prosecution for an offence under Part 9 of this Act but is not liable— (a) receives a notice requiring the person to deduct or extract an amount from payments to a taxpayer from the Commissioner under—
+(1) A person, not being an employer, who—is liable to prosecution for an offence under Part 9 of this Act but is not liable— (a) receives a notice requiring the person to deduct or extract an amount from payments to a taxpayer from the Commissioner under—
     (i) Section 157 of this Act; or
     (ii) Section 43 of the Goods and Services Tax Act 1985; or